-I’ve been working with Thomas Smale(founder) for many years now and FE International is not only one of the largest but one of the best business brokers out there.
+I’ve been working with Joe Valley(founder) for many years now and Quiet Light Brokerage is one of best business brokers out there.

-If you work with FE, not only will you get a personalized sales plan, but experienced brokers will also help you find the website match for you and your business goals.
+If you work with Quiet Light, not only will you get a personalized sales plan, but experienced brokers will also help you find the website match for you and your business goals.

 It’s basically a full service outlet.

-In addition, FE International helps you vet your purchase and will perform a lot of the leg work of making sure the seller is accurately representing the business and completing the valuation.
+In addition, Quiet Light helps you vet your purchase and will perform a lot of the leg work of making sure the seller is accurately representing the business and completing the valuation.

-Overall, ff you are brand new to buying businesses, then going with a business broker is highly recommended!
-And firms like FE International offer personalized service.
+Overall, if you are brand new to buying businesses, then going with a business broker is highly recommended!
+And firms like Quiet Light offer personalized service.

-In the event that you want to sell your business, FEInternational will also ensure that you’ll receive multiple offers and create a bidding war for your business.
+In the event that you want to sell your business, Quiet Light will also ensure that you’ll receive multiple offers and create a bidding war for your business.

 Recommended Marketplaces – Flippa, Shopify Exchange, BizBuySell